sofi-dobriak/blended-lessons/README.md

-Solutions to tasks from additional lessons with a mentor
+Solutions to tasks from additional lessons (blended lessons) with a mentor